blueboxes/serverless-workflow-visualizer-signalr/README.md

 ### Steps to run the Static Web Apps locally

 1. Run `npm install` in the root folder to install the dependencies.
-2. Rename the `api/Auth/local.settings.json.example` file to `api/Auth/local.settings.json`.
 3. Run `swa start` in the root folder.

-Now, browse to `http://localhost:4280` and click the *Place Order* button to start the workflow.
+Now, browse to `http://localhost:5173/` and click the *Place Order* button to start the workflow.

 ## Contributing